hanzoai/agency/LLM.md

 3. **Component Usage**:
    - For displaying a case study page: Use `CaseStudy.tsx` with the correct ID in the URL
+   - For displaying a case study's content: Use `CaseStudyPage.tsx`
    - For displaying featured case studies on homepage: Use `components/CaseStudy.tsx`

 4. **Adding New Case Studies**: